SAP-archive/cloud-s4-sdk-book/README.md

 * Go to the description of the [Business Partner API in the SAP API Business Hub](https://api.sap.com/shell/discover/contentpackage/SAPS4HANACloud/api/API_BUSINESS_PARTNER).
 * Click on *Log On* and log in with your credentials (you may need to register beforehand).
 * Click on *Details* and *Download Specification* and choose *EDMX*.
-* Store the downloaded file with the name `API_BUSINESS_PARTNER.edmx` in the subfolder `business-partner` of the mock server folder.
+* Store the downloaded file with the name `API_BUSINESS_PARTNER.edmx` in the subfolder `src/business-partner` of the mock server folder.
 * Open the metadata document and locate the entity type `A_BusinessPartnerType`.
 Within the `EntityType` item with that name, add the following two lines behind the line that contains `</Key>`:
 ```
 <Property Name="YY1_AddrLastCheckedOn_bus" Type="Edm.DateTime" Precision="0" sap:display-format="Date" sap:label="Addresses Last Checked On"/>